Manage directory synchronization

 If you add a new domain to your local Active Directory, you must run the Directory Sync Configuration Wizard again to update the Directory Sync tool.

-If you delete a domain from your local Active Directory without first deleting or moving the users in that domain, you must uninstall and reinstall the Directory Sync tool, and then run the Windows Azure Active Directory Sync tool Configuration Wizard.
+If you delete a domain from your local Active Directory without first deleting or moving the users in that domain, you must uninstall and reinstall the Directory Sync tool, and then run the Microsoft Azure Active Directory Sync tool Configuration Wizard.
 To learn more about uninstalling and reinstalling the Directory Sync tool, see Install or upgrade the Directory Sync tool.
 If you move or delete the users in a domain at least one synchronization session before the domain is deleted, you do not need to reinstall the Directory Sync tool—you can just run the Directory Sync Configuration Wizard again.

 |If you delete a domain from your local Active Directory forest, all mail sent from external sources is returned to the sender with a non-delivery receipt.
 This can result in sync becoming inoperable until the orphaned objects are removed in the data center.|